The FED sees cryptocurrencies as a threat to the dollar’s dominance

 The following was said about the impact of digital assets:

 A shifting payments landscape could also pose a challenge to the U.S. dollar’s dominance.
-For example, the rapid growth of digital currencies, both private sector and official, could reduce reliance on the U.S. Information material from platform cryptodefix. dollar.
+For example, the rapid growth of digital currencies, both private sector and official, could reduce reliance on the U.S. This information is from project cryptodefix. dollar.

 However, FED experts considered it unlikely that “technology” alone could affect the dollar’s dominance.